ashtuchkin/doctors-little-helper/README.md

 # Installation

-The project uses [Meteor][http://meteor.com/] framework, so you'll need to install it first.
+The project uses excellent [Meteor framework](http://meteor.com), so you'll need to install it first.

 After installation, issuing ```meteor``` will run the project locally.